brafdlog/caspion/README.md

 - [ ] Allow classifying transactions that were not automatically detected and save these so future transactions like those will be automatically classified
 - [ ] Run periodically
 - [ ] Add tests
-- [ ] Create a google spreadsheets template which is already set up with financial tracking logic and when a user connects to google sheets automatically clone that spreadsheet as a starting point for the user.
-See [paamonim's sheet](https://docs.google.com/spreadsheets/d/11yMAvBwtvlPzA855q8BPRMrjrdAUBsd4HKA7km1-LG0/edit?usp=sharing) for reference.
 - [ ] Allow passing the user's own encryption key for encryption the financial institution credentials

 ## Initial setup